julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, May 22, 2025.
+Friday, May 23, 2025.
 Quote of the day:

-> "America is the most grandiose experiment the world has seen, but, I am afraid, it is not going to be a success." - Sigmund Freud
+> "Work Is the Signal, Email Is the Noise" - Anonymous